cirosantilli/china-dictatorship/FAQ.md

 - maybe the number of people killed during persecution vastly outnumbers those who died because they would not take medication
 - several religions, including Christianism have miraculous cure claims
 - maybe the main reason why communists banned FLG is the political threat it posed, but that a ban was unjustified given the situation.
 Christian crosses are being taken down as of 2016, have they stopped taking their medications as well?
-- many some of those people would also have died soon if they had taken medication
+- maybe many of those people would also have died soon even if they had taken medication
 - maybe not all Falun Gong believers thought that it was wise to stop taking medication.
 But their religion was banned anyways.
 - riding motorcycles and smoking also reduce people's lifespan.
-Forbidding them, also has huge humanitarian costs (creation of a black market).
+Forbidding them, also has huge humanitarian costs (more expensive vehicles, creation of a black market, ...).
 So why not forbid them as well?

-### There is danger that FLG

 ### Falun Gong is completely different in the West than it was in China